These super fluffy pancakes are sure to be a showstopper at your next brunch party! This recipe is quick, easy, and doesn’t require any buttermilk!

 (If you want to do a little reading, check out my How to Read a Recipe Post – it’ll help you understand the procedures and the measurements used in a recipe post, like this one!)

 Of course, if you do end up burning your first pancake, just remember what they say: “Le première crepe est pour les chiens!”
 (A French saying meaning, “The first crepe is for the dogs!”).

-Here are three other amazing pancake recipes that don’t require any buttermilk at all.
+Here are four other amazing pancake recipes that don’t require any buttermilk at all.
 Each one is unique, and delicious!

 - Lemon Mascarpone Pancakes – perfect for days when you’re looking to impress with an elegant pancake recipe.

-- Lemon Raspberry Dutch Baby Pancake – this is the pancake you serve when you want everyone to spend the first 5 minutes of the meal taking photos of the food.
+- Strawberry Cheesecake Pancakes – this is the pancake you serve when you want everyone to spend the first 5 minutes of the meal taking photos of the food.

 - Dutch Baby Pancake – a pancake with a twist!
 Quick and simple to make.